fajlay-rabbi/Responsive-money-management-website-using-raw-html5-and-css3/README.md

 ## Overview

 This repository contains the source code for a responsive money management website.
-The website is built using raw HTML5 and CSS3, providing a simple yet effective solution for tracking and managing finances across different devices.
+The website is built using raw HTML5, CSS3 and JavaScript, providing a simple yet effective solution for tracking and managing finances across different devices.

 ## Features

 - Responsive design for optimal viewing on various screen sizes (desktop, tablet, and mobile).
+- Use lasted html5 and CSS3 syntax.
+- Industry good practices.
 - Straightforward and intuitive user interface for easy navigation.
 - Utilizes raw HTML5 and CSS3 for a lightweight and fast-loading website.